-Evaluation of Response and Toxicity in Patients with Locally Advanced Rectal Cancer Treated with Neoadjuvant Chemoradiation
+Evaluation of Response and Toxicity in Patients with Locally Advanced Rectal Cancer Treated with Neoadjuvant Chemoradiation: A Prospective Observational Study

 Abstract

-Materials and Methods: A prospective observational study was conducted in 60 patients with histopathologically proven locally advanced rectal carcinoma from October 2018 to April 2020 .
-Neoadjuvant chemoradiation was planned with capecitabine 825 mg/m2 PO bid with radiation at a dose of 45 Gy/20#/4 weeks.
-Radiological response was assessed 6 weeks after treatment completion, and surgery was planned according to the response.
+Materials and Methods: This prospective observational study was conducted in 60 patients with histopathologically confirmed locally advanced rectal carcinoma from October 2018 to April 2020.
+Neoadjuvant chemoradiation was administered with capecitabine 825 mg/m2 PO twice daily along with radiation at a dose of 45 Gy/20 fractions/4 weeks.
+Radiological response was assessed six weeks after treatment completion, and surgery was planned based on the response.

 Results: Thirty-seven patients underwent definitive surgery.
 Pathological complete response was observed in one patient, near complete response in seven, partial response in 27, and poor or no response in two patients.
-Of 37 patients who have undergone surgery, 30% of patients received sphincter preserving surgery.
+Among 37 patients who underwent surgery, 30% received sphincter-preserving surgery.
 Radiation-induced acute skin and lower gastrointestinal tract lesions were observed.
-Capecitabine-induced diarrhea, hematological toxicities, and a few patients with hand foot syndrome were observed.
+Capecitabine-induced diarrhea, hematological toxicities, and hand-foot syndrome were observed in a few patients.

 Conclusion: In locally advanced rectal cancer, preoperative radio-chemotherapy with capecitabine improves local control and reduces the risks of acute and late toxicity compared to postoperative radiochemotherapy.
-Thus, preoperative radiochemotherapy with capecitabine is safe and well tolerated in locally advanced rectal cancer, especially in tumors of the lower and middle rectum.
+Therefore, preoperative radiochemotherapy with capecitabine is a safe and well-tolerated approach for locally advanced rectal cancer, particularly for tumors located in the lower and middle rectum.

 Introduction